hobrien/LabNotes/GenomicAnalyses.md

 #Allele-specific alignment
 - Run [WASP](https://github.com/bmvdgeijn/WASP) allele-aware alignment
-    - I compiled snp2hd5, which worked fine, though there was a fairly obvious problem with the vcf parsing that I had to fixed
+    - I compiled snp2hd5, which worked fine, though there was a fairly obvious problem with the vcf parsing that I had to be fixed
     - It is reporting an error on the last line of the chr22 vcf
         - This is an offset error that I think it related to the size of the matrix, tho the code looks fine to me
         - No idea if this is going to cause problems or not (beyond meaning that this snp in not included)